Birth of the Balancer

 “For now,” they say, “this one also belongs with you.”

-So we both move to the bright point on the web.
+His egg moves with mine, and we both find the bright point on the web.

 Those Who are Called